Radioactivity (song)

 "Radioactivity" (German: "Radioaktivität") is a song by the German electronic music band Kraftwerk.
-It was released in May 1976 as the only single from their fifth studio album, Radio-Activity (1975).
+It was released in February 1976 as the only single from their fifth studio album, Radio-Activity (1975).

-The song was a commercial success in France, but was not as successful in other countries as Kraftwerk's previous hit single "Autobahn".
+The song was a commercial success in France and Belgium, but failed to chart in other countries, and thus was not as successful as Kraftwerk's previous hit "Autobahn".

 Composition

 The original recording features a Minimoog bass line playing eighth notes.
 Morse code signals spelling out radioactivity are also present, near the beginning of the track and again near the end.
 The second time the message continues with is in the air for you and me.

 The song was re-recorded as a radically different version for The Mix album in 1991 and was issued as a single in an edited form with remixes by François Kevorkian and William Orbit.
 The 1991 version drops all references to radio and incorporates additional lyrics with a pointed anti-nuclear theme, remaking the central lyrical hook as “stop radioactivity” and also referring to “contaminated population” and mentioning by name Chernobyl, Harrisburg, Sellafield and Hiroshima.